sangeeta-panwar/assignment/README.md

-Dashboard UI using HTML, SCSS, JS
+Web Page designed using HTML, SCSS, JS

 1. Unzip the folder